superdurable/iwf/docs/WorkflowState.md

 * `TimerCommand` -- Wait for a **durable timer** to fire.
 * `InternalChannelCommand` -- Wait for a message from InternalChannel.
-* ~~`SignalCommand` -- [Legacy, Use InternalChannelCommand + RPC instead]Wait for a signal to be published to the workflow signal channel.
-External applications can use
-  SignalWorkflow API to signal a workflow~~.
+* `SignalCommand` —- Wait for a signal to be published to the workflow signal channel.
+External applications can use SignalWorkflow API to signal a workflow.

 The `waitUntil` API can return multiple commands along with a `CommandWaitingType`: